seunAdeks/lane203j.github.io/_posts/2018-6-23-action_coordinates_as_a_tropical_limit.md

 ## Code

-For people more interested in the animation than the graph, here is the python code to create it yourself (you will need to install imagemagick).
+For people more interested in the animation than the math, here is the python code to create it yourself (you will need to install imagemagick).

 ```
 import math